Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Preliminaries

 \subsubsection{Exact sequences in low homological degree}

-A basic application of the Hoschild-Serre spectral sequences is to produce the classical $5$-term exact sequence associated to a group extension as above.
+A basic application of the above spectral sequences is to produce the classical $5$-term exact sequence associated to a group extension as above.
 For any $G$-module $M$ there are exact sequences:

 and

 We will need two variants of these sequences, one weaker form and one stronger form.
 First recall that the morphism $H_1(K,M)_Q \rightarrow H_1(G;M)$ is induced by the inclusion $K \hookrightarrow G$, in particular we have an exact sequence: